California Mortgage

 The rate for Hispanics owning homes hit a record 50% in the 4th quarter according to the U.S. Census Bureau.
 The Census Bureau reported that 50% of Hispanic households own their own homes, up from 48.9% in the 4th quarter of 2004.
 Alphonso Jackson, the HUD secretary stated that 2 million minority families bought homes in the past 2 years.
 The U.S. home-ownership rate in 2005 was 69%.

 Pick a Payment Loans offer increased purchase power with the lowest possible payment.
-With interest rates that start at 1.25%, it is a good idea to discuss the option arm guidelines with your Nationwide loan officer to see if it is a good fit for your financial plan.
+With interest rates that start at (see lender), it is a good idea to discuss the option arm guidelines with your Nationwide loan officer to see if it is a good fit for your financial plan.
+Since such a high percentage of these option ARM loans defaulted, most California mortgage lenders have stopped offering payment option and interest only loans. |

-CA State Loan and Credit Guideline Updates
+CA State Loan and Credit Guideline Updates |

-Check for Local Home Equity Rates - CA - Home equity loans are more popular than ever because they give you access to your home's equity at any time.
+Check for Local Home Equity Rates - CA - Home equity mortgages are more popular than ever because they give you access to your home's equity at any time.
 Choose from variable credit lines to fixed rate installment loans.

-Lock the rate of your variable HELOC and get a fixed second mortgage with a fixed monthly payment.
+Lock the rate of your variable HELOC and get a fixed second mortgage with a fixed monthly payment. |

-California Home Loan and Mortgage Rate Info by City
+California Home Loan and Mortgage Rate Info by City |

 Loans for San Diego Homeowners